Twin Cities, Gemini

 At the moment Allen was seated in the halls just outside of the doc’s main office.
 The peeling walls and chipping phone booth set off to the side brought a vague sense of nostalgia.
 Maximillian and Stefano were discussing a recent football game by that phone booth, while Muccio—a newer hire-on—was following behind Carl as he paced.

-“I mean, the doc’s doing his third round of mumbo-jumbo Specialist medical stuff, and he still hasn’t found a damn thing,” Carl continued, pushing Muccio aside.
+“I mean, the doc’s doing his third round of mumbo-jumbo Diverger medical stuff, and he still hasn’t found a damn thing,” Carl continued, pushing Muccio aside.
 “Maybe it’s gotta do with that thing that Cadence mentioned a while back. “‘Real Conductors.’”

 “Yeah.
 That’s what I said—”